Cook Like Czechs

 • SERVING: Spread a ladle of sauerkraut on the plate.
 Place three to four stuffed dumplings on the bed of cabbage.
 You can cut the dumplings in half.
 Czechs often add fried onions to dumplings and sprinkle them with chopped green herbs such as parsley.

-• STORAGE: If you have any leftover stuffed dumplings, place them in a bowl and cover with foil.
-Store them in the refrigerator in this manner for up to five days.
-This type of dumpling freezes perfectly!
-Store them in the freezer in a resealable container, where they will last at least three months.
+• STORAGE: If you have any leftover stuffed dumplings, place them in a bowl and cover them with plastic wrap.
+Store them in the refrigerator for up to five days.
+These dumplings also freeze perfectly!
+Store them in a resealable container in the freezer, where they will last for at least three months.

-• One quick way to mash cooked and peeled potatoes are with a potato ricer or potato press.
-This useful tool comes in handy if you like to cook many potato dishes.
+• One quick way to mash cooked and peeled potatoes is with a potato ricer or potato press.
+This useful tool is invaluable if you frequently prepare potato dishes.

 Calories: 503kcal | Carbohydrates: 98g | Protein: 14g | Fat: 6g | Saturated Fat: 1g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 3g | Trans Fat: 0.02g | Cholesterol: 33mg | Sodium: 1883mg | Potassium: 1068mg | Fiber: 11g | Sugar: 9g | Vitamin A: 76IU | Vitamin C: 55mg | Calcium: 247mg | Iron: 14mg